davehaglan/laygo/docs/source/introduction/introduction.md

 # LAYGO - LAYout with Gridded Objects

-Laygo is an add-on to [BAG2](https://github.com/pkerichang/BAG_framework) framework for layout generation, written by
-[Jaeduk Han](jdhan@eecs.berkeley.edu) and licensed under the BSD license.
+Laygo is an add-on to [BAG2](https://github.com/pkerichang/BAG_framework) framework for layout generation, licensed under the BSD license.
 With laygo, layout elements and parameters are abstracted as templates and grids, and the layout job can be done without dealing with complex design rules in advanced CMOS technology.